hbmorrison/qmk_users_hbmorrison/readme.md

 ![Controls Layer](assets/controls.png)

-The keys on the inner edge of the left hand side switch the OS-specific functions of the layout between Windows, ChromeOS and Linux.
+The keys on the inner edge of the left side switch the OS-specific functions (such as switching virtual desktop) between Windows, ChromeOS and Linux.